Florian Thauvin: Tigres UANL

 On 7 May 2021, Thauvin signed with Mexican team, Tigres UANL, joining the club after finishing out his contract with Marseille in June 2021 and reuniting with former Marseille teammate André-Pierre Gignac.
 After participating in the 2020 Tokyo Summer Olympics he made his Tigres debut on 7 August 2021 against Santos Laguna.
 Thauvin was sent off in the 35th minute.

 On 23 January 2023, Tigres announced that they had terminated Thauvin's contract.

 Despite being terminated from the team on the 4th week of the Clausura 2023 tournament, Florian was recognized as a Liga MX champion.

 Udinese

 On 31 January 2023, Thauvin joined Serie A club Udinese on a two-and-a-half-year deal.
+Later that year, on 23 October, he scored his first goal for the club from a penalty in a 1–1 draw with Lecce.

 Lens

 On 8 August 2025, Thauvin returned to France and signed a three-season contract with Lens.
+He scored 14 goals and registered 11 assists in all competitions in his debut season as the club finished as runners-up in Ligue 1 and achieved their first-ever title in the Coupe de France, where he also scored in the 3–1 win over Nice in the final.
+On 16 August 2026, he scored the only goal in a 1–0 win over Paris Saint-Germain in the Trophée des Champions, granting Lens their first-ever title in the competition.
+Later that month, on 29 August, he scored his 100th goal in Ligue 1, netting in a 2–1 away defeat against Strasbourg.